 - So, customers that desire or have a need to be on the newest releases will still receive full normal support.

-- The advantage of LTS releases is that customers who choose to run an LTS release will receive an even higher level of support.
+- The advantage of LTS releases is that customers who choose to run an LTS release will receive premptive patch updates to fixing bugs and a longer support window.

-To download LTS releases, please see the Release Downloads page.
+To download LTS releases, please see Current Releases.

 Advantages of LTS Releases

-LTS releases provide advantages to both Cloud and on-premesis customers.
+LTS releases provide advantages to both Cloud and on-premise customers.

 - dotCMS will periodically deliver LTS patch releases, which will backport fixes made in newer dotCMS versions to the LTS release.